Home | Saltwater Flies | Fly Tying Materials | Fly Lines & Accessories | Books & DVDs

 Here at SaltwaterFlies.Com we hope to bring you some of saltwater fly fishing's finest moments, to help you fully enjoy your time both on and off the water.
 In our pages we hope to bring you features, articles, and information about this most intriguing of outdoor sports.Saltwater fly fishermen experience the most profound enjoyment of their sport, and this is the place to share your experiences, to find flies for your next trip, and to get advice and information from others who share your interests.

 free, Free, FREE!
 Here's a little freebie offer!
 We occasionally post free goodies that we give away completely free of charge in this space - not too long ago we gave away some free flies.
-This week we have some free Elk Hair scraps - these are some scraps from when we cut up whole Elk hides for tying materials - the scraps are pretty good for fly tying - they just aren't so easy to package, and some of the hair might not be the highest grade.
+Now we have some free Elk Hair scraps - these are some scraps from when we cut up whole Elk hides for tying materials - the scraps are pretty good for fly tying - they just aren't so easy to package, and some of the hair might not be the highest grade.
 Good for making small bonefish sliders, bonefish bitters, and more.
 We've got about a dozen small packs of these scraps we will ship to anyone who wants them completely free of charge.
 Some of the hair may be long, and some of it may be short - the short stuff can be used to make freshwater flies like the Elk Hair Caddis, small hoppers & terrestrials, etc. If you want to add a pack to your order (one per customer please!), click the link: Add to Cart

 We've got a new feature going here at Saltwaterflies.com with more of these little suggestions; "Windy's Tips n Tricks" - click the link to check it out. - Chris Windram